-A Guide on what to do when the market goes up or makes new highs: Yesterday, Sensex closed at a record closing high.
-It went up 222.23 points or 0.61% at 36,718.60, while the Nifty was up 74.60 points or 0.68% at 11084.80.
-Most of the sectoral indices ended the day in the green.
-Although the market was all-time high yesterday, however- as a matter of fact, it was considered to be in a bull phase when the market declined over 37% in March 2020 after the arrival of COVID19.
+A Guide on what to do when the market goes up or makes new highs: Yesterday, Sensex closed at a record all-time high.
+It went up 446 points higher to its record closing high of 44,523 while the Nifty rose 129 points to its record close at 13,055.
+Most of the sectoral indices also ended the day in the green.
+Although the market was all-time high yesterday, however, as a matter of fact, it was considered to be in a bull phase when the market declined over 37% in March 2020 after the arrival of COVID19.

-A lot of first-time investors are wondering what to do when the market goes up?
-Should we enjoy or should we become conscious that the market may fall in the upcoming post?
+A lot of first-time investors are wondering what to do next?
+What to do when the market goes up?
+Should we enjoy or should we become conscious that the market may fall in the upcoming days?
 In this post, We are going to answer the same question.
 What should an average investor actually do when the stock market goes up or makes a new high?
 Let’s get started.

 1. You’ll feel richer which may lead to increased personal expenses.

-I remember the days when I used to go out to dine with friends whenever my portfolio rises over Rs 500 in a single day.
+I remember the days when I used to order food and enjoy with friends whenever my portfolio rises over Rs 1,000 in a single day.
 I know it was stupid.
-Nevertheless, I and my friends were insanely interested in the market movements.
+Nevertheless, I and my friends were insanely involved in market movements.
 The whole discussion during the dinner was regarding the same topic- which stocks went up and why I bought that stock.
 At that time, I was a recent college graduate who was making money from stocks alongside his regular job.
 Moreover, I enjoyed the fact that I’m making a passive income.

 Now when I look back, I understand why this strategy was really stupid?
 The rise in my portfolio doesn’t mean an extra profit until and unless I sold those stocks.
 That was just the unrealized gains (I didn’t sell any stock).
 And in most cases, the profits kept fluctuating from the next day.

 Overall, whenever the market goes up- you might notice increased personal expenses in your day-to-day activity.
-However, you should remember that this profit as a non-realised gain and hence, you must re-think before increasing your personal expenses.
+However, you should remember that this profit is a non-realized gain and hence, you must re-think before increasing your personal expenses.

 2. You might become over-confident

-It’s really common for the investors to lose sight of the investment decisions when the market is high.
-Maybe you started investing with a strategy to build a diversified portfolio with equal investment in different sectors.
-However, as one of your stock is doing exceptionally well, you might be willing to sell all the other stocks and invest in your winning stock.
+It’s really common for investors to lose sight of the investment decisions when the market is high.
+Maybe you started investing with a strategy to build a diversified portfolio with an equal investment in different sectors.
+However, as one of your stocks is doing exceptionally well, you might be willing to sell all the other stocks and invest in your winning stock.

 Or maybe, you might be planning to change your strategy from a diversified portfolio to investing intensely in the mid-caps as they are performing the best during that market.
 Overall, it’s difficult to follow a disciplined investing strategy market is high.
 Most people easily lose focus on their investment discipline when the market goes up.